 The next step is to provide Docker setup that can be ran in production environments, simplifying long and tedious process of setting up and configuring Misago, UWSGI, Nginx, Lets encrypt with caching and email, as well as abstract away the process of editing

 settings.py.
 Instead user will be provided with basic config file and guide on how to go about different setups, with actual configuration using sane defaults being generate from that.
 Power-users will still be able to get their hands dirty with configuration files.

-Increasing number of Python libraries are becoming Python 3-only, with special attention being given to Python 3.5 that brings useable type annotations to the Python.
-I think its time to drop 2.7 and 3.4 from Misago codebase, to open the way for those libraries, as well as to reduce current maintenance burden.
+Increasing number of Python libraries are becoming Python 3.5-only, with special attention being given to Python 3.6 that brings async facilities and useable type annotations to the Python.
+I think its time to drop 2.7, 3.4 and 3.6 from Misago codebase, to open the way for those libraries, as well as to reduce current maintenance burden.

 Single Sign On/Integration with existing sites

 Top feature request of all time for Misago is easy integration with existing sites.
 While my original plan was to try make Misago easier to integrate with existing Django projects, after much exploration on the matter I have concluded that doing so would be a mistake, resulting solution nightmare to maintain and integrate with.

 Instead Misago will implement features enabling it to be configured to use cookie with JWT set by your site as well as to redirect users to your login/registration forms, as well as expose you additional API endpoint to forcefully update user from your own application if you wish so.

 When Facebook was demoing the GraphQL on ReactConf 2016, I've considered it interesting but terribly immature piece of technology.
 The time sure flies, and GraphQL together with tool ecosystem has matured a lot in those 2.5 years.